amanelab/ugh/README.md

 Install
 -------

-Just unzip the archive.
+If you get this module as a ZIP archive just unzip it.
 You can place this package wherever you want.

+If you get it as source code, make it and put the package where you want.

 Usage
 -----